Smarter Balanced Interim Assessments FAQs

 Who can use the Smarter Balanced Interim Assessments and how can they be accessed?

-The interim assessments are available to California public school K‒12 educators.
+The interim assessements are available to California public school K–educators.
 The interim assessments can be accessed through the Test Operations Management systems (TOMS) on the CAASPP Web site .

 Which non-public school (NPS) staff members are permitted to have access to the Smarter Balanced Interim Assessments and Digital Library?

 Is there a local educational agency cost associated with the interim assessments?The cost to access the interim assessments is covered by the California Department of Education’s membership fees for the Smarter Balanced Assessment Consortium.
 The state legislature voted to fund the Smarter Balanced Digital Library of formative tools and the Smarter Balanced Interim Assessments to provide equal access to support materials for all California public school educators.
 Parts of the interim assessments require hand scoring, and costs associated with hand scoring are the responsibility of the LEA.

 When can the interim assessments be used?

 Decisions regarding the time and frequency of use of the interim assessments is locally determined and, the interim assessments are available for use at any time throughout the year.

 Are the Interim Assessments computer-adaptive?

 No. For the 2015-16 school year, the ICAs and IABs are in fixed-form format, which means the test is static and does not adapt according to student responses.

 Are interim assessments available for students at every grade level?